vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/23_rAma_Devotion_in_a_shaiva_Holy_Place.md

 those who die within its precincts, a power derived from Śiva’s grace.
 We shall examine the history of this doctrine, but for doing this we take our cue from the Rāmacaritamānasa.

-In the prologue of the Bālakhaṇd

-. a Tulsī sings the praise of the holy Name
+In the prologue of the Bālakhaṇḍa Tulsī sings the praise of the holy Name

 consisting of two akṣaras: rā-ma.
 To highlight its effectiveness he attributes